NograNibay/lab2/README.md

 # Lab2
-This repository will contain all about me
+This repository will contain everything about our interests.